-I had a Doctor, a psychologist or psychiatrist come in with her students in the very beginning, you know, in the first, you know, 48 hours.
-And she was like, I’m going to have my students talk to you now.
-And I don’t remember what she said, but I do remember one of hey students said, he held my hands, which I thought was like, I don’t know you like, I’m not.
+I had a Doctor, a psychologist or psychiatrist come in with her students in the beginning, you know, in the first, you know, 48 hours.
+And she said I will have my students talk to you now.
+And I don’t remember what she said, but I do remember one of her students said, he held my hands, which I thought was like, I don’t know you like, I’m not.

 I don’t understand why you’re holding my hand like that.
-And he looked at me and he goes, Emily, have you ever thought about committing suicide?
-Because of all the changes you’ve gone through your family life has changed, you’ve changed in your body.
+And he looked at me and said, ” Emily, have you ever thought about committing Suicide?
+Because of all the changes you’ve gone through, your family life has changed, and you’ve changed in your body.
 All this stuff that’s going on is pretty terrible.
 Have you thought about killing yourself?
 Because that’s a pretty serious thing if you have

 Emily, welcome to the program.

-Yeah, I really appreciate it when people contact me, obviously, because without people contacting me, we can’t do the podcast, but also because it’s a brave thing for somebody to get in touch and say, I’m struggling at the moment.
+Yeah, I appreciate it when people contact me because without people contacting me, we can’t do the podcast.
+Still, also because it’s brave for somebody to get in touch and say, I’m struggling at the moment.

 Thanks for this podcast because it’s made me feel not alone.
 Can you start telling me a little bit about what happened to you?

 Sure, I had my stroke, so is it May 23?
 Where are you?
 It was 11 years ago on May 23.
 2008

 Emily Gable 1:43